ThomDietrich/SenseoWifi/README.md

 1. Install PlatformIO via Visual Studio Code as decribed [here](https://platformio.org/platformio-ide) or upgrade your existing installation
 2. Open PlatformIO and load a latest copy of this repository
-3. Connect the custom PCB via USB cable to your PC and check the devices view of PlatformIO to verify
+3. Connect your Senseo via the USB cable to your PC (do not connect the Senseo to AC power!) and check the devices view of PlatformIO to verify
 4. Transfer the firmware and the configuration web interface to the microcontroller.
   The full list of PlatformIO project tasks is:
    - Clean